Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 In the data above, the numbers are averages for each of the times that a Yes appears, for the ESRBWhy column's breakout values.
 Not a surprise, that most games have violence of some sort, and the rest of the columns make sense as to why they might have higher or lower average counts that determine the ESRB rating.
 I think the more interesting keywords are Partial, Intense, and Strong.
 These 3 seemed to be tags that definitely lead to the Mature rating, more than the rest.
 The remaining words are actual descriptors, while the intensity of the descriptors is what actually seems to, more accurately, depict the rating.
 If the word Strong is used as a descriptor, it's around a 57% chance that the game is rated M.

-While we could go further down this rabbit hole, moving onto some other EDA seems more appropriate to keep a good flow.
-Lets move on, and do some looking at other breakouts of the games, based off of ESRB ratings.
+While the depth of this subject could be explored, using NLP, we're going to move on to answering some additional questions to our ESRB data set.

 ```python
 # What's the highest priced game(s) on the list, after removal of anything without an ESRBWhy value?